-- 1.27 In preparing this Policy, we have had regard to the 2005 Act, the Guidance, the Codes of Practice, the Regulators Code, the Elmbridge Council Plan, and responses to the consultation on this Policy.
-We seek through this Policy to contribute to a safe, sustainable, and thriving economy, that people of all ages and from all sections of the community can enjoy. - 1.28 We acknowledge that when we exercise our licensing functions under the 2005 Act, we must have regard to the documents mentioned above and apply the principles set out in this Policy.
+- 1.29 The Regulator's Code provides a clear, flexible and principles-based framework for how regulators, such as the Council's Licensing Authority, should engage with those they regulate. - 1.30 In preparing this Policy, we have had regard to the 2005 Act, the Guidance, the Codes of Practice, the Regulators Code, the Elmbridge Council Plan, and responses to the consultation on this Policy.
+We seek through this Policy to contribute to a safe, sustainable, and thriving economy, that people of all ages and from all sections of the community can enjoy. - 1.31 We acknowledge that when we exercise our licensing functions under the 2005 Act, we must have regard to the documents mentioned above and apply the principles set out in this Policy.
 However, in some rare cases, the promotion of the licensing objectives may lead us to make exceptions to our policies or to depart from the Guidance.
 We also acknowledge that the Guidance and this Policy cannot anticipate every scenario or set of circumstances that may arise and that exceptions will be rare.
-If we do make an exception, we will give full reasons for doing so. - 1.29 In deciding whether we should make an exception to this Policy, we will consider our reasons for the specific principle and determine whether we would undermine the objectives of this Policy by making an exception to it. - 1.30 We do not seek to undermine the right of any individual to make an application and to have that application considered on its individual merits, nor to override the right of any person to make representations about an application, or to seek a review of a licence we have issued. - 1.31 We will not use this Policy to attach conditions that duplicate other regulatory regimes or try to impose standard conditions on licences without regard to the merits of the individual case. - 1.32 In determining whether to grant a premises licence, we will not have regard to the whether there is a need for or demand for the gambling facilities that the applicant proposes to provide unless the application is for a casino premises licence.
-See Chapter 5 below.
+If we do make an exception, we will give full reasons for doing so. - 1.32 In deciding whether we should make an exception to this Policy, we will consider our reasons for the specific principle and determine whether we would undermine the objectives of this Policy by making an exception to it.